What Is Email Protection?

 Cyber attackers usually operate by sending malicious attachments or known threatening URLs to a targeted person via email.
 Emails from imposters, however, rely on social engineering and on busy, tired or distracted employees to get through.
 Typically, the attacker impersonates a top executive of the company, such as the CEO, based on the assumption that the target will be reluctant to challenge a CEO on a request, such as a wire transfer of money.

 Vigilant employees are an important line of defence against these spoof emails.
 They are better equipped to analyse these incoming emails, determine if they are legitimate.
 If they are found to be real threats, the vigilant employees can thwart them.

 Email protection refers to technology designed to prevent, detect and respond to cyber attacks delivered through email.
-The term covers everything from gateways email systems to user behaviour to related support services and security tools.
-Effective email security requires not only the selection of the right products—with the required capabilities and configurations—but also having the right procedures in place.
+The term covers everything from email gateway systems to user behaviour to related support services and security tools.
+Effective email protection requires not only the selection of the right products—with the required capabilities and configurations—but also having the right procedures in place.

-Here are some common types of email attacks:
+Here are some common types of email threats:

 - Malicious email attachments.
 Cyber criminals may have evolved their attack methods, but some of the old methods, such as malicious attachments, still succeed.
 Malicious attachments can come in the form of executable files, weaponized documents (such as Microsoft Word files with a malicious macro) and malicious code hidden inside other file type.

 - Malicious URLs.
 Cyber attackers will often include a URL that links to web-hosted malware.

 - Business email compromise (BEC).
 This type of attacks relies on social engineering to trick the recipient into taking action—wiring money, sending sensitive information, and more.

 - Email account compromise (EAC).
 One of the most effective approaches for attackers is to take over a legitimate email account.
 By gaining control of the right account, the intruder can move laterally within the victim’s network, steal data or scam business partners and customers.